Buyers • January 16, 2026

 Real estate doesn’t have to feel overwhelming — you don’t have to figure it out alone.

-Selling Your Home January 10, 2025
+Selling Your Home • January 10, 2025

 Showings, Feedback, and First Impressions: What Really Matters to Today’s Buyers

 You’ve listed your home, your photos are live, and now it’s time for the showings to begin.
 This is the stage where potential buyers walk through the door and imagine their next chapter — and it’s also where first impressions count the most.
+If you missed the previous step in the Seller Series about what happens when your home officially hits the market, you can read it here: From Ready to Sold: What Happens Next for Wicomico County Home Sellers.

 Here’s what today’s buyers really notice (and how to make sure your home stands out for all the right reasons).